 Effective September 8, 2017, the Office of Administrative Hearings (OAH) began using a browser-based secure file transfer system for electronic filing and service of case-related documents.
 OAH Secure e-File replaces OAH’s current method of sending and receiving documents through email attachments.
 In addition, OAH will begin delivering electronic copies of documents through OAH Secure e-File.
-We will have a two month transitional period, during which the OAH Secure e-File will be working, but we will continue to accept documents filed by email and fax.
-After the transitional period, OAH Secure e-File will be the only method for electronic filing with OAH.
+There was a two month transitional period, during which OAH continued to accept documents filed by email and fax.
+This transitional period has concluded and the OAH Secure e-File will be the only method for electronic filing with OAH.

 Parties or attorneys will create a password-protected free account at OAH Secure e-File

 , and will use that account for both sending documents to OAH and receiving documents from OAH.